Program Rules

 In cases of suspected cheating or collaboration among participants, organizers reserve the right to disqualify all involved students and report their names to their respective schools.

 The challenges will cover topics such as programming, network security, cryptography, web security, and software security.
 In the training material section of the Olympics website, there are links to introductory lessons on all these topics, while the training portal offers over 300 challenges for practice, ranging from basic to advanced levels on the various topics covered.
 The portal also includes past tests and simulations.
-Commented solutions for the 2022, 2023 and 2024 regional selection challenges are also available in the training material section.
+Commented solutions for the 2022, 2023, 2024 and 2025 regional selection challenges are also available in the training material section.

-Students can participate in this phase using their own computer, with no restrictions on programming languages or installed tools.
 In cases of suspected cheating, students may be required to present the procedure and/or code used to reach their solution at the end of the competition.
 As in the previous phase, organizers reserve the right to exclude and report all involved students to their schools.

 The final leaderboard will be ordered by: